katalon-studio/katalon-studio-pdf-keywords-plugin/README.md

 # Katalon Studio PDF Keywords Plugin

-PDF Keywords Plugin allows testers to manipulate existing PDF documents and extract content from them.
+The PDF Keywords Plugin allows testers to manipulate existing PDF documents and extract content from them.
 This plugin comes with a sample test case that helps you develop further to suit your testing's purposes.

 ## Prerequisite

 - An active Katalon Studio Enterprise license.
 You can refer to this document here: [Katalon licensing](https://docs.katalon.com/katalon-studio/docs/license.html).
 ## Set Parameter

-The PDF Keyword plugin uses the PDFbox library.
+The PDF Keywords plugin uses the PDFbox library.
 To activate the plugin, follow these steps:

 1. Download **Apache PDFBox version 2.0.24**.
 You can download it here: [Apache PDFBox](https://www.apache.org/dyn/closer.lua/pdfbox/2.0.24/pdfbox-app-2.0.24.jar).
 2. Return to Katalon Studio, go to **Project > Settings > Library Management**.
 3. In the **External Libraries**, click **Add** to browse the .jar file downloaded from Step 1.
 Click **Apply and Close**.
 Katalon Studio automatically imports the library into the project.
 ## Execute Test Cases

-### Enable PDF Keywords Plugin
+### Enable the PDF Keywords Plugin

 1. Download and unzip the **PDF Keywords Plugin** project.
 2. Copy and paste your testing PDF files in **Project Folder\Data Files**.
 3. Open the **PDF Keywords Plugin** project in Katalon Studio.
 To create a new test case, go to **File > New > Test Case**.
-4. In the new test case, switch to the **Script** tab, use the sample code below to enable **PDF Keywords Plugin**:
+4. In the new test case, switch to the **Script** tab, use the sample code below to enable the **PDF Keywords Plugin**:

 ``` groovy
 import com.kms.katalon.core.util.KeywordUtil as KeywordUtil